 - 5.5.
-Donations of money, goods, facilities or services which are given freely to the charity by a donor are a form of income from non-exchange transactions.
+Income from non-exchange transactions (gifts) are dDonations of money, goods, facilities or services which are given freely to the charity by a donor_are a form of income from non-exchange transactions.
 Grants are a form of non-exchange transaction where the grant-maker awards a grant without receiving equal value in exchange.
 However, even though grants are classified as non-exchange transactions, a grant may be presented as income from charitable activities where the payment is made to secure the provision of particular goods or services. - 5.6.
 A donation or grant that can be used for any purpose of the charity is unrestricted income.
 However, a donation or grant may be restricted to a specific purpose of a charity.
 A restriction may result from a specific appeal by the charity, or from the decision of the grant-maker or donor to support a specific purpose of the charity rather than making funds available for the charity's general use.
 A grant being restricted to a particular purpose of the recipient charity does not mean it should be recognised as a performance-related grant.

-Grants or donations that are subject to restrictions but which are not subject to performance-related conditions are included within the SoFA heading 'Income from donations and legacies'. - 5.7.
+Grants or donations that are subject to restrictions but which are not subject to performance-related conditions are included within the SoFA heading 'Income from donations and legacies'.
+Simply because a grant is restricted to a particular purpose of the recipient charity does not mean it should be recognised as a performance-related grant.
+Restricted grants that are not subject to performance related conditions, are included within the SoFA heading 'Income from donations and legacies'. - 5.7.
 Transactions must be accounted for and presented in accordance with their substance and not simply their legal form.
-Charities must therefore consider the substance of any conditions attaching to donations or grants and of any contractual terms when determining their entitlement to income.
-Similarly, the substance of any restriction placed on the use of income must be considered when determining whether income is presented as restricted funds in a charity's accounts.
-A charity should consider: - Whether entitlement to income is subject to fulfilling performance-related conditions.
-Performance-related conditions distinguish a contract or grant from an unconditional grant. - The terms of a donation or grant that impose a restriction on use which is narrower than the general purposes of the charity.
-Donations or grants with terms that limit a charity's discretion over how income must be used are presented as restricted income in the accounts. - The terms of a contract that limit a charity's income from a grant or donation to amounts spent by the charity on purposes specified in the contract, or restrict the charity's use of any surplus.
-Income that is restricted by contractual terms may be presented as restricted in the accounts if the restrictions are in substance the same as would apply to a restricted donation or grant.

-• The terms of a gift that require it to be held as endowment that must be invested and not spent.
+Charities must therefore consider the substance of any conditions attaching to donations or grants and to the substance of any contractual terms when determining their entitlement to income.
+Similarly, the substance of any restriction placed on the use of income must be considered when determining whether or not income is presented as restricted funds in a charity's accounts.
+In particular, a charity should consider: - Whether entitlement to income is subject to fulfilling performance-related conditions.
+Performance-related conditions distinguish a contract or performance related grant from an unconditional gift or grant. - The terms of a donation or grant that impose a restriction on use which is narrower than the general purposes of the charity.
+Donations or grantsTerms placed on gifts with terms that limit a charity's discretion over how income must be used are presented as restricted income in the accounts. - The terms of a contract may that limit payments a charity's income from a grant or donation to amounts expended spent by the charity on purposes specified in the contract, or and restrict the charity's use of any surplus.
+Income that is restricted by contractual terms may be presented as restricted in the accounts if the restrictions are in substance the same as would apply to a restricted donation or grant. - The terms of a gift that require it to be held as endowment that must be invested and not spent.
 Material endowment funds must be presented as a separate class of restricted funds.
 Further information on fund accounting is set out in the SORP module 'Fund Accounting'.

-General principles for income recognition
+General rules principles for income recognition